Armadillidium vulgare: Distribution

 The native distribution of A. vulgare ranges across Europe, especially in the Mediterranean Basin.
-In the United Kingdom, A. vulgare is very common in southern and eastern England, but is more confined to coastal areas in the north.
-Similarly, in Ireland, A. vulgare is common in the south and east, but rarer in the north and west.

-A. vulgare has also been introduced to many locations in North America, where it may reach population densities of up to 10,000 /m2.
+Though, A. vulgare are exceptionally adaptable which have allowed them to spread worldwide in countries like the United States, Madagascar, Australia and South Africa.
+In North America, populations may reach up to 10,000 /m2.
 It is now one of the most abundant invertebrate species in California coastal grassland habitats.
-It has also been introduced, to a lesser extent, to sites across the world.
+They are also anthropophilic, as man-made waste like cardboard can provide suitable habitats, making them one of the most widely distributed species of woodlouse.